 The arrival of the more powerful 16-bit 4000 series [ref.
 6, 7] gave GEC Computers a basis for a much wider attack on the market.
-When public sector bodies, such as the Post Office and universities, were directed to buy British it was able to build on the 4000 series and it also had an internal market within the GEC group, whose members were not compelled but encouraged to buy from GEC Computers through financial discounts.
+When public sector bodies, such as the Post Office and universities, were directed to buy British it was able to build on the 4000 series and it had an internal market within the GEC group, whose members were encouraged, although not compelled, to buy from GEC Computers.

 GEC Computers traditionally had strong links with the university market, providing front-end computers for the ICL 1900 as well as stand-alone machines.
-It provided a range of software-compatible 16-bit minicomputers, the early 4000 series.
+It provided a range of software-compatible 16-bit minicomputers, the 4000 series.
 The low end of the family consisted of the three machines, the 4060, 4062 and 4065, all of which could be mounted in a desk-style unit.
 They varied only in the type and capacity of storage available.
 Higher up the range were the 4070 and 4080.
 The three people originally associated with the Alpha, Beta and Gamma projects at CRL were J W J (Bill) Williams, N D (Neil) Gammage and Michael Melliar-Smith.
-The principal designer of the GEC 4080 was Melliar-Smith and the principal designer of the GEC 4060 was Peter Mackley.
+The principal designer of the GEC 4080 was Melliar-Smith and the principal designer of the GEC 4060 and GEC 4090 was Peter Mackley.
+Many manuals for the 4000 series can be found on the computing history website [ref.
+7] including the instruction set, installation, system configuration and systems manuals.